textileio/community/docs/hub/buckets.md

 `tt bucket init --existing`

+!!!info
     By using the `--existing` flag, you can list Buckets already pushed by you or, when using `--org`, your collaborators.

 ### Explore on the gateway